jurassic73/split89/readme.md

 ![image](https://i.imgur.com/qCNEOkp.png)

   You can install the base plates at this point knowing your keyboard electronics build is fully functional.
-I created many contact points between the base plates and the main bodies to minimize the drumming sound of a large surface with nothing below it.
+I created many joints between the base plates and the main bodies(hence all the screws) to minimize the drumming sound of a large surface with nothing below it.
 Especially with plastic vs say aluminum.

 ### Wrap the wrist rests
   (optional but highly recommended)